-In stock for ordering This brochure features the national Disaster Distress Helpline, which supports people who are coping with the after effects of a disaster.
+Out of stock for ordering This brochure features the national Disaster Distress Helpline, which supports people who are coping with the after effects of a disaster.
 Learn about a disasters’ potential to cause psychological stress, warning signs of distress, and tips for coping.
-Publication ID PEP12-DDHBRO Publication Date June 2012 Format Brochure Download Disaster Distress Helpline Brochure PDF 586.91 KB Order Print Publication Quantity Max Order Limit 100 Orders exceeding the maximum quantity limit require authorization.
-Find Related Information Audience Disaster Response Workers as Audience Parents & Caregivers You May Also Be Interested In Having Trouble Coping After a Disaster?
+Publication ID PEP12-DDHBRO Publication Date June 2012 Format Brochure Download Disaster Distress Helpline Brochure PDF 586.91 KB Find Related Information Audience Disaster Response Workers as Audience Parents & Caregivers You May Also Be Interested In Having Trouble Coping After a Disaster?
 Talk With Us.
 This wallet-size card includes the national Disaster Distress Helpline and lists warning signs of distress.
 It encourages those experiencing signs of psychological stress to call or text the helpline for support.
+Returning to Work This fact sheet offers tips to help disaster response workers transition back to routine work.
+It provides information on managing stress, and how to overcome other difficulties, such as fatigue and a lack of control over emotions.
 Disaster Behavioral Health Preparedness and Response Resources Use this resource guide to help individuals and communities cope with disaster.
 Topics covered include emergency preparedness, training, disaster response, stress management, and suicide prevention.
-Returning to Work This fact sheet offers tips to help disaster response workers transition back to routine work.
-It provides information on managing stress, and how to overcome other difficulties, such as fatigue and a lack of control over emotions.
 Helping Staff Manage Stress When Returning to Work This fact sheet offers tips supervisors can use to help ease the transition and manage stress for disaster response workers returning to work.
 It helps people recognize and reduce potential difficulties in the workplace, and enhances positive consequences for all staff.
 Adjusting to Life at Home This fact sheet offers tips and strategies families can use to help disaster response workers return home and adjust to daily life.
 It describes things to keep in mind while adjusting to the return of a loved one, signs of stress, and when to seek help.
-SAMHSA's Disaster Kit This toolkit arms disaster recovery workers with materials that aid in responding effectively to the general public during and after a disaster, and in dealing with workplace stress.
-The toolkit includes SAFE-T practice guidelines, and suicide prevention wallet cards.
-It also includes guides for parents, caregivers, teachers, and others.
-Access the Disaster Kit on your mobile phone by downloading the SAMHSA Disaster App.
+SAMHSA Disaster Mobile App In a disaster, it's essential that behavioral health responders have the resources they need—when and where they need them.
+The free SAMHSA Disaster App offers first responders immediate access for any type of traumatic event at every phase of response, including pre-deployment preparation, on-the-ground assistance and post-deployment resources.